tina-friedrich/arc-user-guide/docs/source/arc-storage.rst

 We can provide more detailed statements of data area quota usage to project leaders on request.

-Larger Data quotas (more than 5TB) are available on request as a chargeable service.
+Larger Data quotas (more than 5 TiB) are available on request as a chargeable service.
 Please contact ARC support for further information.

-If you are a user of Anaconda virtual environments and find yourself over quota in **$HOME**, please check your conda package cache size.
+If you are a user of Anaconda virtual environments and find yourself over quota in ``$HOME``, please check your conda package cache size.
 Information on this can be found here: `Anaconda Package Cache <https://arc-software-guide.readthedocs.io/en/latest/python/anaconda_venv.html#conda-package-cache>`_

 Backups
 -------